 - Missed Classes

 When a student is absent from class due to illness or injury, it is the responsibility of the student to communicate with his/her professor and to follow the requirements of the professor regarding the course work missed.
 Penalties for absenteeism depend upon the policy and discretion of the professor, as outlined in the course syllabus.
 Written notification from a physician excusing a student from class due to illness, injury or hospitalization is required if a student misses three or more consecutive days.
 This documentation can be brought or faxed to the Health Center (Fax 563.588.7659) or email firstname.lastname@example.org

 All patient visits and records kept by the Health Center are confidential.
 The Health Center may release copies of patient records with written permission from the patient.
 Parents of patients eighteen years and older, parents or spouses of emancipated minors, and other next of kin will not have access to the medical record without the written consent of the patient.
 Privacy of confidential information is a social, legal, and ethical responsibility of organizations that receive medical information.
-The Loras College Health Center has a policy to protect the confidentiality of patient data, whether it is electronic or printed information.
+The Loras College and the Loras Health Center have implemented policies and procedures to protect the confidentiality of patient data, whether it is electronic or in a printed format.

 Local Clinics & Emergency Services